 For anti-aging purposes, almond oil may also improve:

 - skin tone

 Often noted for their heart-healthy fats, avocados also offer more in the way of alternative medicine and skin care.
-Researchers in a 1991 study found that avocado oil increased collagen production.
+Researchers in a found that avocado oil increased collagen production.
 The oil also seems to have anti-inflammatory effects.